 Educating professionals worldwide

-Martin: "But there is more we can do to prevent an increasing number of bacteria from developing resistance.
-Educating every prescriber of antibiotics is high on the agenda."
+However, Martin is convinced that there are more ways to prevent an increasing number of bacteria from developing resistance.
+For example, educating every prescriber of antibiotics is high on the agenda.

 About the platform

 The online expertise platform AMR Insights informs, educates and connects experts from different disciplines worldwide.
 Symposia and innovation missions are organised, and people can subscribe to the free newsletters.
-These contain information for people from different sectors; professionals in the human, animal, food and environmental sectors can draw on the collected and tailored information that helps them in their daily work.
-Information on research such as the modification of antibiotics, which Martin's team is working on, is also available on the platform.
+These contain information for people from different sectors; professionals in the human, animal, food, and environmental sectors can draw on the collected and tailored information to help them in their daily work.
+Updates on current research, such as the modification of antibiotics, which Martin’s team is working on, are also available on the platform.
 In addition, more than 300 ambassadors including researchers, doctors, veterinarians and entrepreneurs in some 60 countries work together to represent AMR Insights in the workplace.
-They are united under the project’s aim of maintaining antibiotic availability and effectiveness as well as preventing AMR from further threatening our health and food safety.
-"During an (emergency) consultation, a broad-spectrum antibiotic is often used until it is determined whether it is a viral or bacterial infection and, in the latter case, what type of bacteria it is," continues Martin.
-"We need to be able to view and sequence the genome of bacteria more quickly to see which are resistant and to what.
-As progress is made in diagnostics, this should also allow a more targeted approach to the use of antibiotics."
+They are united under the project’s aim of maintaining antibiotic availability and effectiveness as well as preventing AMR from further threatening health and food safety.

 A major summit meeting in London, Great Britain, has seen politicians, doctors, scientists, farmers and other experts come together in a bid to tackle the growing global antimicrobial resistance (AMR) crisis.
 Among these experts was Dame Sally Davies, England’s Chief Medical Officer, who described AMR as a ‘problem without a face’ because most patients are not told they have a resistant…

-Both Martin and Van Dongen believe that prevention of infectious diseases is one of the most important ways to prevent the fact that, within a few years, many antibiotics will no longer work at all.
-The reasoning behind this is that, if people and animals do not become ill in the first place, antibiotics are not needed for their treatment, and further resistance does not develop.
-Good hygiene plays a role in prevention and should certainly be highlighted.
-Another important weapon in this fight is Antibiotic Stewardship, which is crucial in monitoring the use of antibiotics in humans and animals, and the reduction of unnecessary antibiotic use through better and quicker diagnostics and tests.
+Both Martin and Van Dongen believe that prevention of infectious diseases is one of the most important ways to prevent many antibiotics from working at all in the near future.
+They argue that, if people and animals do not become ill in the first place, antibiotics are not needed for their treatment, and further resistance does not develop.
+To this end, they point to the importance of good hygiene standards and Antibiotic Stewardship, which is crucial in monitoring the use of antibiotics in humans and animals, and the reduction of unnecessary antibiotic use through better and quicker diagnostics and tests.

-Dr Maarten Van Dongen is a Molecular and Medical Microbiologist.
+Maarten van Dongen is a Molecular and Medical Microbiologist.
 After attaining his PhD in Biochemistry at the University of Amsterdam, the Netherlands, he has worked for the international Pharma and Biopharma industry in the Netherlands, Switzerland, Finland and Belgium.
-As such, he has gained extensive experience as a (project) manager of complex, international projects.
-More recently, he has worked as an advisor for Dutch and international public and private organizations in the domains of Life Sciences and Innovation.
-As an advisor, Maarten was increasingly asked to lead projects in the field of antimicrobial resistance (AMR).
-In 2020, he took the initiative to set up the global AMR Insights Ambassador Network.
+He has gained extensive experience as a (project) manager of complex, international projects.
+As an advisor, Van Dongen is increasingly involved in projects in the field of antimicrobial resistance.
+In 2020, he founded the global AMR Insights Ambassador Network.